MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 6. In the **Audit** window, the banner will disappear once audit logging is turned on.
 In a later lab, you will return to this page to view audited activities that you completed during your lab work.

-7. Leave the Client 1 VM and all the tabs in your Edge browser open and proceed to the next lab.
+7. Close the **Microsoft 365 Defender** tab in your Edge browser.
+Leave your browser open and proceed to the next task.

 ### Task 5 – Install Microsoft Graph PowerShell